mennen-online/laravel-queue-watcher/README.md

 Also you can provide the `--queue=` option to define another queue than default to be watched.

+To disable Job and Queue Timeout, use the `--timeout=` option with value 0.

 This command is meant to be used in local environment.

 ## Installation